wssimms/gssquared/Docs/Compatibility.md

 ## Ultima V

 Is now booting on IIe emulation with 128K.
 I should stick a Mockingboard in it and see if it works!
 It doesn't. ha!

+## AppleWorks 1.3

+on 2mg disk.
+Boots right up, but, needs 80col support.

+## ProTerm 2.2 on 143K

+boots prodos, but crashes to a brk at 8ab0.
+Might require enhanced IIe.

+## Zork I

+works great. uppercase only.

+## Hitchhiker's Guide to the Galaxy

+works, asks if you want 80col mode.
+Would probably provide lowercase then.